nats-io/nats.swift/README.md

 Once you've established a connection to a NATS server, the next step is to publish messages.
 Publishing messages to a subject allows any subscribed clients to receive these messages asynchronously.
-This example demonstrates how to publish a simple text message to a specific subject.
+This example shows how to publish a simple text message to a specific subject.

 ```swift
 let data = "message text".data(using: .utf8)!